tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-15-building-digital-garden.md

 *For those that aren't so interested in the technical details you can skip past this section.*

- from realizing that I could build something out of simple text files (in markdown) and folders.
-These files and folders ares
+So the core of this project is that something robust and simple like files and folders like this:

-The realization that started this project was thinking about publishing in triplicate - an idea I've thought of a few times on the power of my blog.
-When I publish an article it's published to

 ![](/images/wiki-folders.png)